SpatialKey/skdm/README.md

 - type – either overwrite or append
 - dataPath – the path (relative to the config.xml) of the CSV file to upload
 - xmlPath – the path (relative to the config.xml) to the CSV definition XML
-- runAsBackground – true if you want to run the import in the background and return immediately without waiting for completion – defaults to “true”
+- runAsBackground – true if you want to run the import in the background and return immediately without waiting for completion – defaults to "true"
-- notifyByEmail – true if you want the authenticated user to be notified on completion – defaults to “true”
+- notifyByEmail – true if you want the authenticated user to be notified on completion – defaults to "true"
-- addAllUsers – true if you want all users in your organization to have access to this dataset once imported into SpatialKey – defaults to “false”
+- addAllUsers – true if you want all users in your organization to have access to this dataset once imported into SpatialKey – defaults to "false"

 Let’s set up an overwrite action for the sample CSV file provided in the SKDM folder.
->     <action name=”csv example”>
+>     <action name="csv example">
 >       <type>overwrite</type>
 >       <dataPath>SalesData.csv</dataPath>
 >       <xmlPath>SalesData.xml</xmlPath>